-- Assignment each for Domains I, II and III. - Each assignment weighs in at 10% (which is averaged and contributes to 30% of the final mark).
-The remaining 70% is the exam result. - An average of 50% across the three assignments is required to gain eligibility for the exam. - A score of less than 40% in any of the three assignments will mean candidates will not be eligible for the exam.
+- · Assignment each for Domains I, II and III. - Average assignment score counts 30% to the final mark. - Remaining 70% is the exam result. - An average of 50% across the 3 assignments is required to gain eligibility for the exam - A score of less than 40% in any of the assignments will mean candidates will not be eligible for the exam